jimengio/ruled-router/README.md

 <HashRedirect to="/" delay={1.2} />
 ```

+Normally the path can be long and writing by hand is erroneous.
+Our solution is generating methods from the rules defined above with the library [router-code-generator](https://github.com/jimengio/router-code-generator/).

+### Helpers

-Find a target route operator:
+Find a target route operator from generated router methods:

 ```tsx
 findRouteTarget(genRouter.a.b, "c");